milvus-io/milvus/docs/jaeger_guides/opentracing_user_guide.md

 ### Limit Result

-The max number of result.
+The max number of results.

 ## Search result